spencejs/Paged-Post-Slider/README.md

 3. An example of a post broken up into slides on the backend.
 Note the 'Insert Page Break' button.

 ## Changelog

+= 1.2.7 =
+* Adds Paged Post functionality to Pages as well as Single Posts

+= 1.2.6 =
+* Fixes problem where scripts would not load

 = 1.2.5 =
 * Fixes possible conflict with other plugins